cnobile2012/bahai-calendar/docs/source/uhj_letters.rst

    In number 35 of “Questions and Answers”, which is supplementary to the Kitáb-i-Aqdas, Bahá’u’lláh responds to a question concerning Naw-Rúz and
    states: “The Festival of Naw-Rúz falleth on the day that the sun entereth the sign of Aries”.
-This phenomenon coincides with the moment of the verbal equinox in the northern hemisphere.
+This phenomenon coincides with the moment of the vernal equinox in the northern hemisphere.
 Thus, the Festival of Naw Rúz falls on the day on which the vernal equinox occurs, and that day, 1 Bahá, according to the Badí‘ calendar, starts at subset on 19 ‘Alá’ and ends at the